 |May migrate to the liver

 Notice that the U.S. Food and Drug Administration (FDA) recommends freezing fish at −31 °F (−35 °C) for 15 hours, or at −4 °F (−20 °C) for 7 days.
 This is an important method to kill harmful parasites that are usually found on fish.

 The raw fish eaten in Japan is usually called sashimi (刺し身) which means literally “pierced body”.
-This is a reference to the fishing technique used to kill the fish that consists in piercing the fish’s brain with a spike to grant an instantaneous death and preserve the fish freshness.
+This is a reference to the fishing technique used to kill the fish that consists of piercing the fish’s brain with a spike to grant an instantaneous death and preserve the fish’s freshness.

 This technique is called Ikejime, and it’s a more humane way to kill the fish (rapid kill) while preserving its quality at the same time.
 After that, the fish is put immediately into ice to maintain its freshness.

-You probably already saw sashimi dishes in your country, but for those of you who have never seen a sashimi dish, it is basically thin slices of fish accompanied of different garnishes like shiso (a herb of the mint family), shredded daikon radish or red water pepper sprouts, for example.
+You have probably already seen sashimi dishes in your country, but for those of you who have never seen a sashimi dish, it is thin slices of fish accompanied by different garnishes like shiso (a herb of the mint family), shredded daikon radish or red water pepper sprouts, for example.

 Notice that sashimi isn’t always cut the same way.
-Indeed, the thickness of the slices depends on the type of fish that is used, the fish’s age and the season too.
+Indeed, the thickness of the slices depends on the type of fish that is used, the fish’s age, and the season.
 The thickness is particularly important to highlight the fish’s flavor and texture, and you can count on the Japanese mastery to serve you the best dish you can imagine.

-Also keep in mind that sashimi is often treated with vinegar which helps prevent the development of bacteria.
-When you know that there are several types of bacteria that are a common part of fish (as we saw in the previous table), I’m a little relieved to know that fish is treated with vinegar to mitigate this problem.
+Also keep in mind that sashimi is often treated with vinegar, which helps prevent the development of bacteria.
+When you know that several types of bacteria are a common part of fish (as we saw in the previous table), I’m a little relieved to know that fish is treated with vinegar to mitigate this problem.

 The most common types of fish you’ll find in sashimi dishes are :